transmitted on BBC Radio 4 in 1997

-Of course we already do get a kind of virtual reality that is superior to the real thing; the average cinema screen contains more units of visual information than our eyes perceive in ordinary reality, that’s why the big screen is so much more gripping than the small TV screen.
+Of course we already do get a kind of virtual reality that is superior to the real thing – the average cinema screen contains more units of visual information than our eyes perceive in ordinary reality, that’s why the big screen is so much more gripping than the small TV screen.

-I think most people realise that for all it’s complexity contemporary society is an artificial construct that can be moved offstage at a moment’s notice, as people find at times of war, as I found during the Second World War as a child in Shanghai.
-You know, reality is just a stage set that can be pushed aside, and a very different set of rules can then apply.
+I think most people realise that for all its complexity contemporary society is an artificial construct that can be moved offstage at a moment’s notice, as people find at times of war, as I found during the Second World War as a child in Shanghai.
+You reality is just a stage set that can be pushed aside, and a very different set of rules can then apply.

 You’re talking about a difficulty of being social, but you move across and almost talk about the difficulty of being, period.
 As if the 20th Century saw, amongst other things, the peak of the social, and its decline, and that we’ve run out of strategies, and that some of our most alluring options seem to be recreational psychopathology in cyberspace.

 Well, I think that puts it very neatly, and that’s what I fear.
 I mean, what do we see at the end of the 20th Century?
 We see the churches empty, in the West that is, and people in the most advanced societies, in Western Europe and the United States, moving more and more into gated communities, where security is the dominant concern.
-And that’s in many ways to be deplored, I mean if you think of what society invests in the training of it’s leading professionals, it’s doctors, architects, lawyers and so on, for them then to opt out and move into a gated community where they exist behind huge arrays of electronic padlocks, and have no interaction with the rest of society in their social hours, is a deplorable state of affairs.
+And that’s in many ways to be deplored, I mean if you think of what society invests in the training of its leading professionals, its doctors, architects, lawyers and so on, for them then to opt out and move into a gated community where they exist behind huge arrays of electronic padlocks, and have no interaction with the rest of society in their social hours, is a deplorable state of affairs.
 I think the way in which the gated community is springing up all over the world now is an ominous sign.
-It’s a sign that something is deeply wrong with the societies that have evolved at the end of the 20th Century, and it’s not… people aren’t moving into gated communities simply to avoid muggers and housebreakers, they’re moving into gated communities to get away from other people.
+It’s a sign that something is deeply wrong with the societies that have evolved at the end of the 20th Century – people aren’t moving into gated communities simply to avoid muggers and housebreakers, they’re moving into gated communities to get away from other people.
 Even people like themselves, that’s the curious thing.
-‘Cos inside most gated communities there’s very little social life; people are happy to enter their executive houses and stay there.
+Because inside most gated communities there’s very little social life; people are happy to enter their executive houses and stay there.

 In your recent book, ‘Cocaine Nights’, the book takes place in a community off the Costa Del Sol; you introduce the figure of Bobby Crawford, tennis coach, who’s a psychopath by just about anybody’s definition.